xebialabs/xebialabs.github.com/releases/3.0/was-pluginmanual.markdown

 * **source(java.io.Serializable)**: Source
 * **target(java.io.Serializable)**: Target
-* _keyValuePairs(List<com.xebialabs.deployit.ci.mapping.KeyValuePair>)_: Values for placeholders in the deployable artifact that are to be replaced.
+* _keyValuePairs(List of com.xebialabs.deployit.ci.mapping.KeyValuePair)_: Values for placeholders in the deployable artifact that are to be replaced.
 The key is the placeholder name.
 Example: Key: DATABASE_USER, Value: testUser